-- The semester before: contact Rachel at the CTL to let her know you would like to facilitate a workshop at the CTL.
+- The semester before: contact Marlowe at the CTL to let her know you would like to facilitate a workshop at the CTL.

 - Before the start of the semester in which you will facilitate: You will be sent a calendar in which you can identify the week in which you would like to facilitate your workshop.

-- In the month before your workshop: Rachel will advertise through the biweekly email and Facebook.
+- In the month before your workshop: Marlowe will advertise through the biweekly email and Facebook.

 - A few days before your workshop: You will be sent a roster of faculty/staff that have signed up by Ace and those faculty/staff will be sent a reminder about the workshop.